weavenet/sift/README.md

     vi sift-repo/accounts/aws/default.json

-Run sift
+Run sift against the "loopback" example repo:

-    sift repo -d sift-repo
+    sift repo -d ./examples/repo/passing

 ## Sift Repo Overview

 ## Policies

 The core of a sift repo is it's policies.
-These are the valiations to perform against a set of resources.
+These are the valiations to perform against a resource, or a set of resources.
 Sift currently supports two types of policies, **verification** and **report**.

 ### Verifications

 Verifications are used to validate specific attributes of the resources in a collection.
-Does the instance use the one of the following AMI IDs?
-Does a user account have multi factor authentication enabled?
+Do instances use the one of the following AMI IDs?
+Do user account have multi factor authentication enabled?

 For example, to validate that all users have MFA enabled, create the following policy file.